-Madonna Center helps individuals and families improve their daily lives through education, connections to resources, healthy aging and a sense of community.
+Madonna Center helps individuals and families improve their daily lives through education, connections to resources, healthy aging, and creating a sense of community.

 We provide several programs designed to educate young children, and our staff has undergone Texas School Ready’s comprehensive preschool teacher training to help prepare children for success in school.

 From after-school programs to senior services, Madonna Center has activities and programs meant to build community among all age groups.

 Our vision is one of educated children, resourceful individuals and families, and a safe, healthy community.

 The Madonna Center is officially a 4-Star TRS Provider for the Texas Rising Star Program!
 The Texas Rising Star Program is a quality-based childcare rating system of Texas Early Childhood programs.

 The Center’s 4-Star rating means we have built a strong team of childcare providers and teachers to provide the best care for the children who walk through our doors every day.

 Thank you to Pre-K 4 SA for supporting us and mentoring us throughout this process.